Free Mold Inspections in Houston: What They Cover and What They Cost You

 It’s worth paying for a Houston mold inspection any time the result needs to hold up under scrutiny.
 That includes real estate transactions, insurance claims, post-storm damage assessments, tenant disputes, and any case where someone in the home is having health symptoms that might be mold-related.

-An independent assessment from a TDLR-licensed Mold Assessment Consultant typically costs around $550 for a standard residential inspection in the Houston area.
+An independent assessment from Mold Testing Houston costs a flat $550 for a standard residential inspection up to 2,500 square feet.
 That includes:

 • A full visual inspection from attic to crawl space